xqu/biofeedback/README.md

 **README(updated version)**:

+**The newest version of the app is in the thinking_cap 1210.zip**

-visual audio biofeedback using EEG Sensor, JavaScript
+audio biofeedback using EEG Sensor, JavaScript

-MuseJS

-This is the alpha version of a basic js library for interacting with osc data sent from muse-io.

 #Requirements